openmopac/openmopac.github.io/content/guides/periodic.md

 weight: 3
 ---

-The specification of periodic boundary conditions in MOPAC is very simple.
+The specification of periodic boundary conditions in MOPAC is straightforward.
-Each translation (lattice) vector of the system is specified at the end of the list of atomic coordinates.
+Each translation (e.g. lattice) vector of the system is specified at the end of the list of atomic coordinates.
 These vectors are parsed like atomic coordinates, with `Tv` specified as the element symbol followed by the real-space Cartesian components of the vectors in units of Angstroms.
-The dimensionality of the periodic system is inferred by the number of vectors specified.
+The dimensionality of the periodic system is inferred by the number of translation vectors specified.

 The main MOPAC program does not have Brillouin zone sampling implemented.
 It performs periodic calculations only at the Gamma point of the Brillouin zone, which corresponds to simple periodic boundary conditions for the electronic orbitals.
 MOPAC has a companion program named BZ that can perform Brillouin zone